SumitDesai-21/Flixx-App/README.md

 ### 4. Run the App

-You can open index.html in your browser or use a local server.
+You can open index.html in your browser or use a local server (like Live Server in VS Code).

 ---